darkfeline/felesatra/content/document/about.md

 ## About me

 I like it when things are done the right way.
-I hate it when things are done the wrong way because that is the leading cause of every single thing gone wrong in society, both now and forever.
+I do not like it when things are done the wrong way because that is the leading cause of every single thing gone wrong in society, both now and forever.

 My interests include: